Economy of Germany

-Germany is rich in timber, lignite, potash and salt.
+Germany is rich in timber, lignite, potash, and salt.
 Some minor sources of natural gas are being exploited in the state of Lower Saxony.
-Until the German reunification, the German Democratic Republic mined for uranium in the Ore Mountains (see also: SAG/SDAG Wismut).
-Energy in Germany is sourced predominantly by fossil fuels (30%), with wind power in second place, then nuclear power, gas, solar, biomass (wood and biofuels) and hydro.
-Germany is the first major industrialized nation to commit to the renewable energy transition called Energiewende.
-Germany is the leading producer of wind turbines in the world.
+Until German reunification, the German Democratic Republic mined for uranium in the Ore Mountains (see also: SAG/SDAG Wismut).
+Energy in Germany is sourced predominantly by fossil fuels (30%), with wind power in second place, then gas, solar, biomass (wood and biofuels), and hydro.
+Germany is the first major industrialised nation to commit to the renewable energy transition called Energiewende.
 Renewables produced 46% of electricity consumed in Germany (as of 2019).
+Germany has been called "the world's first major renewable energy economy".
+Germany has the world's second-largest gold reserve, with over 3,000 tonnes of gold.
+As of 2023, Germany spends around 3.1% of GDP, third among major economies, on research and development.
+It is also the world's second-largest high-technology exporter and ranks in the top 10 of countries by stock market capitalization.

-99 percent of all German companies belong to the German "Mittelstand", small and medium-sized enterprises, which are mostly family-owned.
-Of the world's 2000 largest publicly listed companies measured by revenue, the Fortune Global 2000, 53 are headquartered in Germany, with the Top 10 being Allianz, Daimler, Volkswagen, Siemens, BMW, Deutsche Telekom, Bayer, BASF, Munich Re and SAP.

-Germany is the world's top location for trade fairs.
-Around two thirds of the world's leading trade fairs take place in Germany.
-The largest annual international trade fairs and congresses are held in several German cities such as Hanover, Frankfurt, Cologne, Leipzig and Düsseldorf.
+More than 99 percent of all German companies belong to the German "Mittelstand", small and medium-sized enterprises, which are mostly family-owned.
+These companies represent 48% of the global market leaders in their segments, labelled hidden champions.
+Of the world's 500 largest publicly listed companies measured by revenue, the Fortune Global 500, 29 are headquartered in Germany, as are 26 of Europe's 100 largest.
+Germany is home to many financial centres and economically important cities, such as Berlin, Hamburg, Munich, Cologne, Frankfurt, and Stuttgart.
+Four German banks are among the biggest in the world.
+Germany is the world's top location for trade fairs; around two thirds of the world's leading trade fairs take place in Germany.
+Some of the largest international trade fairs and congresses are held in several German cities such as Hanover, Frankfurt, Cologne, Leipzig, and Düsseldorf.